myzhang93/steelwebsite/app/surface finish/mirror.md

 - Avoid abrasive materials.
 - Protective films are recommended during installation.

 Mirror finish offers unmatched visual appeal and is the go-to choice for projects where appearance is paramount.
+Best suited for [600 series](/products/600-series) stainless steel in premium applications.